VolkovLabs/volkovlabs.io/docs/volkovlabs-static-datasource/index.md

 - Build custom query responses for testing or developing panel plugins.
 - Store data and images directly in the dashboard.
 - Supports variables in the text fields.
+- Uses Number input for Number, Date Time Picker for Time fields.
+- Uses Text Area for String inputs with more than 100 symbols.
+- Allows to temporary hide values for specific fields.

 ![Screenshot](https://github.com/volkovlabs/volkovlabs-static-datasource/raw/main/src/img/dark.png)

 ## Feedback

-We love to hear from users, developers, and the whole community interested in this plugin.
+We love to hear from you.
 These are various ways to get in touch with us:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-static-datasource/issues/new/choose).
 - Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).